CodePushGo/website/src/content/blog/en/how-live-updates-for-capacitor-work.md

 ## Update Lifecycle

-Capgo's update process is designed to be automatic by default.
+CodePushGo's update process is designed to be automatic by default.
 Here's how the automatic process works:

 ### 1. Automatic Update Check